 The oral tradition of the Amazonian Indigenous peoples represents the basis of their identity, their understanding of their territory and their place in the world.
 This reveals important processes in the construction and projection of community life.

-The songs transcend linguistic barriers and convey a sense of belonging and connection with the natural environment.
-Often the songs are intertwined with rituals, ceremonies and festivities, being an expression considered sacred, as it connects with spirituality and communication with the forest.
+Matsigenka songs transcend linguistic barriers and convey a sense of belonging and connection with the natural environment.
+The songs are often intertwined with rituals, ceremonies, and festivities that transform the voice into a sacred form of expression that connects the world of spirit, humans, and nature.